 - The number of people living in London who cycled to work more than doubled in ten years from 77,000 in 2001 to 155,000 in 2011.
 In Cambridge, 29% of working residents cycle to work - more than anywhere else - but for 29 other local authorities, this figure is 1%.

 - On average, employees who cycle-commute take at least one day p.a. less off sick than colleagues who do not cycle to work, while car commuters are at least 13% more likely to feel constantly under strain or unable to concentrate than those who cycle/walk to work.

-- It costs the giant pharmaceutical company GSK in West London about £2,000 a year to maintain one car parking space – the same space could accommodate 8 bikes.
+- It costs the giant pharmaceutical company GSK in West London about £2,000 a year to maintain one car parking space.
+The same space could accommodate eight bikes.

 - 92% of GSK’s cycle commuting staff say that their health is improved as a direct result of the support they receive from the company to cycle to work.
 74% say that they are more productive and 73% believe they are more motivated.